 Entry Fee: INR 30 per person

-The railway museum in Mysore is second largest after the one in Delhi.
+The railway museum in Mysore is second largest after the one in Delhi and it is certainly one of the best places to see in Mysore.
 The museum also puts on display the initial locomotives and steam engines.
 A mini train takes the visitors on the ride through the premises of the museum.

 Timings: Tues-Sun from 10:00 am to 5.30 pm, closed on Monday

 Entry Fee: INR 15 per person for adults and INR 10 per person for children